neo4j/neo4j-python-driver/docs/source/index.rst

 A :class:`neo4j.Session` is a logical container for any number of causally-related transactional units of work.
 Sessions automatically provide guarantees of causal consistency within a clustered environment but multiple sessions can also be causally chained if required.
-Session provide the top-level of containment for database activity.
+Sessions provide the top-level of containment for database activity.
 Session creation is a lightweight operation and *sessions are not thread safe*.

 Connections are drawn from the :class:`neo4j.Driver` connection pool as required; an idle session will not hold onto a connection.

 A :class:`neo4j.Transaction` is a unit of work that is either committed in its entirety or is rolled back on failure.

+.. _session-construction-ref:

 ********************
 Session Construction